Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Structural change and Economic Complexity

-The algorithm is fed with a country-industry employment matrix constructed by cross-tabulating industrial employment data across European countries, adequately binarised\footnote{The binary specialisation matrix -- which identifies industries in which countries are specialised -- is obtained using an entropy maximising null model (the Bipartite Weighted Configuration Model) and implementing a method to ensure the comparability of fitness and complexity values over time.
-A more in-depth explanation of the construction of the matrix are explained in section \ref{biwcm}}, from which we obtain the values Fitness (first row of equation \ref{eq:fitness}) and Complexity (second row of equation \ref{eq:fitness}).
-In practical terms, the Fitness $F$ of country $c$ at each time period corresponds to the sum of the Complexities $Q$ of the industries $i$ in which country $c$ holds a comparative advantage, the latter being defined by the row sums of the binary specialisation matrix $M_{c,i}$.
-In turn, the complexity $Q$ of industry $i$ corresponds to the inverse of its ubiquity (the column sums of $M_{c,i}$) weighted by the inverse of the Fitness of the countries which have that industry in their productive portfolio.
-In short, more complex industries are the least ubiquitous ones -- proxying for the rareness of the capabilities required by those -- considering also how "fit" are the countries that hold a specialisation in that industry.
+Starting from this matrix, the iterative formula in Equation \ref{eq:fitness} jointly determines the values of country Fitness (first row of Equation \ref{eq:fitness}) and industry complexity (second row of Equation \ref{eq:fitness}).
+The intuition of the algorithm is straightforward: a country is assigned a high Fitness if it is specialised in many complex industries.
+Conversely, an industry is assigned a high Complexity if it hard to find, and when it is found, it appears in countries that are highly diversified.
+More formally, the Fitness $F_c$ of country $c$ at each time period corresponds to the weighted sum of the Complexities $Q_i$ of the industries $i=1,..., N$ in which the country holds a comparative advantage, as identified by the binary specialisation matrix $M_{c,i}$.
+In turn, the complexity $Q_i$ of industry $i$ corresponds to the inverse of its ubiquity weighted by the inverse of the Fitness of the countries which have that industry in their portfolio.
+More complex industries, therefore, are the least ubiquitous ones -- proxying for the rareness of the capabilities required by those -- considering also how 'fit' are the countries that hold a specialisation in that industry.
 The algorithm is iterated $n$ times, until it converges.
 At each step, Fitness and Complexity values are normalised by dividing them by the respective average values.

-A feature that makes Fitness our preferred measure of knowledge intensity of the productive structure is that it considers the cumulative nature of capabilities, giving importance to the diversification of countries (weighted by the complexity of their industries).
-This feature is absent in competing methods, such as the Economic Complexity Index (ECI) \citep{Hausmann2009}, which has been shown to measure country fitness as the average complexity of the economic activities in which a country holds a revealed comparative advantage \citep{Cristelli2013}.
+A feature that makes Fitness a suitable indicator to measure structural change as the process of capabilities accumulation structure is that it considers the cumulative nature of capabilities by considering explicitly the diversification of countries (weighted by the complexity of their industries).
+This feature is absent in other methods, such as the Economic Complexity Index (ECI) \citep{Hausmann2009}, which do not consider diversification when measuring the complexity of countries' productive structures \citep{Cristelli2013, Mcnerney2025, neffke2026economic}.
+This property comes in handy to decompose the Economic Fitness measure and isolate its structural change component, as explained in the next subsection.